 It’s imperative that our service dog puppies do not have accidents in the house or any indoor establishments since they will be out and about in the public with their owners/partners.

-The crate is an essential tool for all puppies.
-It’s a place where your puppy can go to and feel safe.
+A crate is an essential tool for all puppies.
+It’s a place where your puppy can go and feel safe.
 It’s also a place you can have your puppy go to give yourself a break.

 Can An 8 Week Old Puppy Sleep Through The Night?